AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 # DocBlock standard

-This standard defines Magento requirements and conventions for adding inline code documentation, known as *DocBlock*s.
+This standard defines the requirements and conventions for adding inline code documentation, known as *DocBlock*s.

-Some parts of Magento code might not comply with this standard, but we are working to improve this.
+Some parts of the code might not comply with this standard, but we are working to improve this.

-Following these standards is optional for third-party Magento developers, but doing so helps to create consistent, clean, and easy to read inline documentation.
+Following these standards is optional for third-party developers, but doing so helps to create consistent, clean, and easy to read inline documentation.

 Use [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt) to interpret the "MUST," "MUST NOT," "REQUIRED," "SHALL," "SHALL NOT," "SHOULD," "SHOULD NOT," "RECOMMENDED," "MAY," and "OPTIONAL keywords."